smcgregor/aiid/site/docs/API.md

 ### Subscription types

 - **Incident**: Users with this subscription type will be notified when the incident associated is updated.
 This subscription type needs an incident_id value associated.
+Users subscribe and unsubscribe to these from an existing incident page.
   ```
   {
       "userId": "63320ce63ec803072c9f529c"